A. J. Foyt: NASCAR

 Foyt ran out of gas near the end of the 1971 Daytona 500, and Petty passed him for the win.
 Foyt again had the car to beat in the 1972 Daytona 500, but this time succeeded in a dominant performance.
 Only three drivers led during the race.
 In 1979 at the Daytona 500, Foyt was running in fifth place, but when Cale Yarborough and Donnie Allison had their famous tangle on the final lap, Foyt finished in the third spot behind Darrell Waltrip and Richard Petty who again won the race.
 When Foyt pulled up next to Petty after the checkers to congratulate him, he was called "a true gentleman" during the broadcast.

 Foyt won the 1971 and 1972 races at the Ontario Motor Speedway for Wood Brothers Racing.
 The track was shaped like the Indianapolis Motor Speedway.
 The 1972 race was his last NASCAR points win; his final win in a NASCAR race was in the first of Daytona's 125-mile qualifying heats in 1978, driving a self-fielded superspeedway Buick.

 In 1988 Foyt was banned from NASCAR for six months and fined $5,000 following a series of incidents during the Winston 500 at Talladega Superspeedway.
 NASCAR’s vice president of competition Les Richter reviewed the incident and lifted the suspension.
 However, his fine was raised to $7,500.

 Foyt's final NASCAR Winston Cup Series race was the 1994 Brickyard 400, the inaugural running of that race.
-Foyt finished 30th, four laps behind winner Jeff Gordon.
+Foyt finished thirtieth, four laps behind winner Jeff Gordon.
 Foyt entered the race again in 1995 and 1996, but failed to qualify both times.
 In 1995, his attempt was stymied when rain washed out second round time trials.

-Foyt ended up racing three times in the early days of the NASCAR Craftsman Truck Series, with a best finish of 18th coming in the 1995 GM Goodwrench / Delco Battery 200, a race for which he qualified ninth.
+Foyt ended up racing three times in the early days of the NASCAR Craftsman Truck Series, with a best finish of eighteenth coming in the 1995 GM Goodwrench / Delco Battery 200, a race for which he qualified ninth.

+Smokey Yunick wrote in his autobiography that, "A.J.
+Foyt, I think, was the greatest race driver there ever has been in U.S. racing history so far...A.J.
+Foyt could beat your ass in anything that had a motor and wheels."